Loading...

 There’s a push and pull between adoption and policy, because policy impacts adoption.
 And then adoption may force the issue on policy.

-For example, California makes up about 44% of all electric cars that have been sold in the US since 2011.
+For example, California makes up about a large percentage of all electric cars that have been sold in the US since 2011.
 And policy is one of the factors influencing California's relatively high adoption rate.
 For instance, California has 100 government incentives related to EV purchases.
 These benefits include grants, tax breaks, loans and leases, rebates, credits, exemptions and other programs.
 As adoption grows, this policy may change.

 Takeaway: When you're thinking about EVs and your company, first take stock of your company's vehicle program and your state-specific adoption rate and policies.